GiulioRossetti/ndlib/README.md

 # NDlib - Network Diffusion Library

-NDlib provide implementations of several spreading and opinion dynamics models.
+NDlib provides implementations of several spreading and opinion dynamics models.
 It is implemented in Python 2.7 (support for Python 3.x pending).

-At the moment it makes available the following models
+At the moment NDlib makes available the following models

 **EPIDEMICS**